Technical Graduate – Mechanical Engineering

 Working alongside fellow graduates, you will then embark on the training programme, with sessions every three months.
 You’ll learn project management, communication skills and nuclear insight while we help you develop your confidence in team working and public speaking.
 You’ll learn everything there is to know about the UK and global nuclear industry as well as internal research and development.

-Graduate Mechanical Engineers can expect to use state of the art 3D CAD workstations and be involved in concept design, detail design, manufacture, test, commission and on site deployment.
+Graduate mechanical engineers can expect to use state of the art 3D CAD workstations and be involved in concept design, detail design, manufacture, testing, commissioning and on site deployment.

-Mechanical Engineers are also engaged within our Modelling and Simulation capability, developing models to test and analyse how structure or components would behave under impact or seismic conditions.
+Mechanical engineers are also engaged within our Modelling and Simulation capability, developing models to test and analyse how structures or components would behave under impact or seismic conditions.

-Our Mechanical Engineers also form an integral part of our Laboratory Operations’ Engineering teams, managing Engineering teams and delivering projects to ensure that the plant is correctly maintained and any breakdowns are dealt with promptly.
+Our mechanical engineers also form an integral part of our Laboratory Operations Engineering teams, managing Engineering teams and delivering projects to ensure our facilities are maintained effectively and any breakdowns are dealt with promptly.

 The Ideal Candidate